-Renovating Your Bathroom ?
-Simple DIY Ideas
+Renovating Your Bathroom?
+Budget DIY Ideas

 Bathrooms have a key part to play in any home.
 From quick morning showers and brushing your teeth to long soaks in the bath and a five-minute respite from the kids, it is important that they are both a practical and peaceful haven.

-Hiring the right tools from Speedy Services is cheaper than buying low-quality tools and will get the job done much more efficiently too.
+Hiring the right tools from Speedy is cheaper than buying low-quality tools and will get the job done much more efficiently too.
 All the DIY bathroom ideas below can be done with a little help from Speedy Tool Hire, and some preparation work.

 When carrying out any DIY, always wear the correct PPE.
 When renovating and decorating, this means a dust mask, eye protection, and clothing which will protect your skin.
-You should also wear work gloves, and may need ear protection when using power tools.
+You should also wear work gloves and may need ear protection when using power tools.

-Idea 1: Replace the tiles
+Idea 1: Replace the wall tiles

 There are a few reasons why this is a great idea.
 Not only will it change the look of your bathroom, but larger, smooth tiles can also be much easier to keep clean.
-Applying fresh white grout (or using a dark colour so you can’t spot the dirt as easily) will also help the ‘clean’ look of your bathroom.
+Applying fresh white grout (or using a dark colour so you can’t spot the dirt as easily) will also help the modern look of your bathroom.

 You should tile wherever water will reach.
 Around a bath, in a shower enclosure, above the sink and above the toilet are recommended.
 Remove any old tiles, ensure the walls are smooth and you’re good to go.